stigrs/libsrs/README.md

 # LIBSRS

-LIBSRS extents the C++ STL with N-dimensional arrays, mathematical functions and other utility methods.
+LIBSRS extents the C++ STL with N-dimensional dense arrays, packed matrix storage, sparse vectors and matrices, mathematical functions and other utility methods.
+The array, vector, and matrix classes are intended to facilitate easy integration with Intel MKL for fast numerical performance.

 ## Code of Conduct